James B. Hunt Jr. Centennial Campus Library

 Sq.
 Footage 253,028

-The James B. Hunt Jr. Library will serve as the intellectual and social nexus for the rapidly growing population on NC State's Centennial Campus, a community of academic, corporate, and government partners.
-The library will primarily house collections supporting the multidisciplinary research and teaching activities on Centennial Campus.
+The James B. Hunt Jr. Library serves as the intellectual and social nexus for the rapidly growing population on NC State's Centennial Campus, a community of academic, corporate, and government partners.
+The library primarily house collections supporting the multidisciplinary research and teaching activities on Centennial Campus.
 The Hunt building will also house the Institute for Emerging Issues, which former North Carolina governor James B. Hunt Jr. was instrumental in establishing.

 The Hunt Library was made possible by $115.2 million in state funds, plus donor support.